mmbman/Katagiri/1979-08-15-Diamond-Sutra-Dharma-Not-Dharma-Dharma.md

 So, Dharmakaya Buddha – [dharma](glossary#dharma) itself, or the essential nature of Buddha himself – is completely beyond human speculation.
 You cannot grasp it.
 That’s why the no-dharmas [are those] through which [Shakyamuni Buddha](glossary#shakyamuni-buddha ) has experienced and preached, because dharma itself is completely beyond human speculation.
 But Nirmanakaya Buddha is the Buddha as human.
 So Buddha as a human tries to teach dharma itself, but that dharma explained by Shakyamuni Buddha as a human is no-dharma.
 It’s not real dharma, because dharma is completely beyond human speculation.

 But on the other hand: Real dharma, dharma itself explained by Buddha, is no-dharma.
 That’s why in [Diamond Sutra](glossary#diamond-sutra) it always says “Dharma is no-dharma.
 This is dharma.”
 It’s so contradictory, but this is really true, because truth is completely human speculation.
-Even though you can teach, you can explain what the truth is, where this body and mind as a human, the truth mentioned or explained by you is no-truth.
+Even though you can teach, you can explain what the truth is, with this body and mind as a human, the truth mentioned or explained by you is no-truth.
 It’s far from [the] real truth.

 ##### 28:55

 But if it is true, is there no way to teach?
 Shouldn’t we teach the [dharma](glossary#dharma)?
 We have to teach, because there is Sambhogakaya Buddha, which means you can reach at the stage of Buddha by your own virtuous quality, which you have accumulated in the past.
 You have planted good seeds in the past; this is your body and mind which exists now as a result.
 This is your existence.
 That’s why your existence is very valuable.

 So, [we use] this virtuous quality and practice, which we can understand using our head: *knowledge*.
 Get some knowledge, and then we try to practice, and then we can reach the stage of Buddha.
 That is Sambhogakaya Buddha.
 That means [that] real dharma, explained by the human body, is completely no-dharma, not real dharma.
-There is already a contradictory structure [here].
+There is already a contradictory structure [there].
 But *through* no-dharma, there is dharma you can explain.
 The verbal explanation of dharma is no-dharma, not real dharma, but through the verbal explanation of dharma, you can reach real dharma.
 That’s why the verbal explanation of the dharma is very important for us, because through this we can experience, we can preach, and we can lead people to be fit to gain the truth, or [enlightenment](glossary#enlightenment), or Buddha.
 That’s why words are important.

 This is Sambhogakaya.
 So using your head, knowledge, you have to study, one by one.
 That is Buddhist philosophy, Buddhist psychology as a background – behind the little switch of a TV set.
 In our daily living, we have to always turn on a ‘switch’.
 Get up in the morning, turn on switch. *[Click.]* If you go to work: go to work, turn on switch. *[Click.]* Every moment, we have to turn on a switch.
 That’s all we have to do.